-We issue a bill to all households in March at the start of each financial year.
-The bill shows how much you have to pay each month.
-The service of this bill (or demand) places a duty on the person named on the bill to pay as notified.
+We issue a bill to all households in March at the start of each financial year, the bill shows how much you have to pay each month.
+Our Council Tax pages will help with queries that you may about your bill:

 Your bill will show how the charge is calculated including elements for precepting authorities e.g. the fire brigade.
 It will also show any discounts/exemptions or benefits you have applied for and the council believes you are entitled to.